 For a curious mind, there are so many interesting structures in the by-lanes of the walled city of Jaipur.
 If you love these Havelis or mansions, check out this post The vanishing Havelis of Jaipur

 The rulers of Jaipur were patrons of arts and crafts.
-While one of the rulers, Maharaja Sawai Jai Singh II invited scores of artists from across the length and breadth of country to settle in Jaipur, the descendants took it even further.
-Maharaja Sawai Ram Singh II started an art and craft school.
+While one of the rulers, Maharaja Sawai Jai Singh II invited scores of artists from across the length and breadth of the country to settle in Jaipur, the descendants took it even further.
+Maharaja Sawai Ram Singh II started an art and craft school in Jaipur.
 This helped document processes involved in the art & craft.
-At the same time, it helped the transition of ancient art into a modern formal education.
+At the same time, it helped the transition of ancient art into modern formal education.
 The building that once housed this school of art & craft has an imposing facade.
-The blend of three architectural styles is evident on its facade.
-The Haveli wears the typical “Jaipur” pink which is terracotta shade
+The blend of three architectural styles is evident in its facade.
+The Haveli wears the typical “Jaipur” pink which is the terracotta shade

 The beautiful facade of Maharajah School of Arts & Craft, Kishanpole Bazar, Jaipur.

 The building housing the Art school has an impressive architecture.
-It has a fusion of various architectural styles including Rajput and Mughal style.
+It has a fusion of various architectural styles including Rajput and Mughal styles.
 It was originally a residence of Pandit Shiv Deen but later converted into an art school.
-If plans go through, it will be converted into a museum, very soon.
-Update 2018-Maharajah School of Arts and Crafts has been converted into a museum called – Museum of Legacies
+If plans go through, the building will be converted into a museum, very soon.
+Update 2018-Maharajah School of Arts and Crafts has been converted into a museum called – the Museum of Legacies

 Read more about this museum- Museum of Legacies| Everything but A Legacy